kopoli/thelm/README.md

 Helm for terminal

 Arguments:
-  ARG=[]       Command to be run
+  ARG                         Command to be run

 Options:
-  --version, -v                Show the version and exit -f, --filter=false           Start filtering after running command.
+  -v, --version               Show the version and exit -f, --filter                Start filtering after running command.
-  -d, --default=""             The default argument that will be printed out if aborted.
+  -d, --default               The default argument that will be printed out if aborted.
-  -i, --hide-initial=false     Hide command given at the command line.
+  -i, --hide-initial          Hide command given at the command line.
-  -s, --single-arg=false       Regard input given in the UI as a single argument to the program.
+  -s, --single-arg            Regard input given in the UI as a single argument to the program.
-  -r, --relaxed-regexp=false   Regard input as a relaxed regexp.
+  -r, --relaxed-regexp        Regard input as a relaxed regexp.
 Implies --single-arg.
-  -t, --title="./thelm"        Title string in UI.
+  -t, --title                 Title string in UI. (default "./thelm") -F, --file                  The file which will be read instead of running a command.
-  -F, --file=""                The file which will be read instead of running a command.
+  -P, --pipe                  The data will be read through a pipe.
-  -P, --pipe=false             The data will be read through a pipe.
+      --licenses              Show licenses of ./thelm.
-  --cpu-profile-file=""        The CPU profile would be saved to this file.
+      --cpu-profile-file      The CPU profile would be saved to this file.
-  --memory-profile-file=""     The Memory profile would be saved to this file.
+      --memory-profile-file   The Memory profile would be saved to this file.
 ```

 Concepts: